Akecel/gabbro/README.md

 ## About Gabbro

-Gabbro is a simple CLI written in Go allowing a simplified interaction with the **IGDB API**.
+Gabbro is a Cross-Platefrom CLI written in Go allowing a simplified interaction with the **IGDB API**.

 ### Supported plateforms